thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/README.md

 ## Further Setup

-The results of DMC experiments are stored under `DMC_ROOT_DIR`.
+The results of experiments are stored under `DMC_ROOT_DIR`, where we use the acronym DMC for "Demonstrating Monty's Capabilities".
 By default, this is `~/tbp/results/dmc`, but you can change this by setting the `DMC_ROOT_DIR` environment variable.
 It has the following structure:

 ```
 DMC_ROOT_DIR/